-- The Chief Executive, Chief Operating Officer, and Head of Services shall have power to exercise all normal management functions, including but not limited to: - > the appointment and management of contractors, consultants, etc; - the purchase of goods and services; and - > the recruitment, discipline and dismissal of employees - all duties necessary to implement the agreed Service Plan of the Unit within the Council's Standing Orders, Financial Procedure rules and Policy framework. - Any Officer having delegated powers may, in turn, delegate those powers to other officers except for the powers delegated to the Chief Executive where the Leader and Executive Members are not in office. - An Officer may, for good reason, decline to exercise a delegated power on any particular occasion, and the power will then revert to its source. - 4.
-Any power delegated to an Officer must be exercised in accordance with the law, the Council's Constitution and Financial rules, and any instruction or policies of the Council, its Executive or the Regulatory Committees. - All Complaints Officers and Appeals Officers have authority to make payments to complainants up to £250 and local settlements in Ombudsman cases up to £1000 subject to budgetary restrictions. - To manage their individual Service Unit Budgets in accordance with the Council's Financial rules. - Authority to Heads of Service to respond on behalf of the Council to future Government Consultation Papers in consultation with the Chief Executive or Chief Operating Officer as relevant, the Executive and Chair of the Scrutiny Committee - 8.
-To deal with applications under the Council's Relocation Policy, including requests to extend the temporary accommodation / travelling allowance period up to 26 weeks from the appointment date. - The Chief Executive, Chief Operating Officer, Head of Legal and Democratic Services, Head of Finance and Property, and Head of Streetscene to issue authorisations under the Regulation of Investigatory Powers Act 2000.
+1. The Chief Executive, Chief Operating Officer, and Head of Services shall have power to exercise all normal management functions, including but not limited to: the appointment and management of contractors, consultants, etc; the purchase of goods and services; and the recruitment discipling and dismissed of employees the recruitment, discipline and dismissal of employees all duties necessary to implement the agreed Service Plan of the Unit within the Council's Standing Orders, Financial Procedure rules and Policy framework.
+2. Any Officer having delegated powers may, in turn, delegate those powers to other officers except for the powers delegated to the Chief Executive where the Leader and Executive Members are not in office.
+3. An Officer may, for good reason, decline to exercise a delegated power on any particular occasion, and the power will then revert to its source.
+4. Any power delegated to an Officer must be exercised in accordance with the law, the Council's Constitution and Financial rules, and any instruction or policies of the Council, its Executive or the Regulatory Committees.
+5. All Complaints Officers and Appeals Officers have authority to make payments to complainants up to £250 and local settlements in Ombudsman cases up to £1000 subject to budgetary restrictions.
+6. To manage their individual Service Unit Budgets in accordance with the Council's Financial rules.
+7. Authority to Heads of Service to respond on behalf of the Council to future Government Consultation Papers in consultation with the Chief Executive or Chief Operating Officer as relevant, the Executive and Chair of the Scrutiny Committee 8.
+To deal with applications under the Council's Relocation Policy, including requests to extend the temporary accommodation / travelling allowance period up to 26 weeks from the appointment date.
+9. The Chief Executive, Chief Operating Officer, Head of Legal and Democratic Services, Head of Finance and Property, and Head of Streetscene to issue authorisations under the Regulation of Investigatory Powers Act 2000.

 10. To deal with insurance matters relating to fidelity guarantee and cash in transit in accordance with Financial rules 11.
-To determine Discretionary Relief Appeals for the following reliefs; Retail Re-occupation New Build Local Transitional AS S SECTION 151 OFFICER 12.
-To deal with the administration of the financial affairs of the Council in accordance with the Constitution and Financial rules approved by the Council from time to time.
-13. To establish budgets for external funding where there is no effect on the Council's budget in consultation with the Executive Member for Resources and Performance Management.
-14. To be authorized to pay rating consultant fees where the saving covers the cost, subject to reporting to the next available Executive to confirm the supplementary estimate and actions taken.
-15. Delegated authority in relation to write off of irrecoverable debts as follows, in accordance with the Policy for Write-off of Irreccoverable Debts, Category One Category Two Liberata Section 151 Officer Category Three Section 151 Officer in consultation with the Executive Member for Resources and Performance Management and the Chair of the Scrutiny Committee 16.
+To determine Discretiona Retail Re-occupation New Build Local Transitional ry Relief Appeals for the following reliefs; 12. ration of the financial affairs of the Council in accordance with ncial rules approved by the Council from time to time.
+13. external funding where there is no effect on the Council's budget xecutive Member for Resources and Performance Management.
+14. ating consultant fees where the saving covers the cost, subject ailable Executive to confirm the supplementary estimate and 15. ation to write off of irrecoverable debts as follows, in accordance off of Irreccoverable Debts, Category One Category Two Liberata Section 151 Officer Category Three Section 151 Officer in consultation with the Executive Member for Resources and Performance Management and the Chair of the Scrutiny Committee 16.
 To take operational Treasury Management decisions consistent with the Council's Treasury Management Strategy and Policy Statement 17.
-To determine Discretionary Relief Applications for the following reliefs; Charity/Not for profit discretionary Hardship Discretionary Localism Part Occupied 18.
-To determine applications for:
+To determine Discretiona Charity/Not for pro Hardship Discretionary Loca Part Occupied 18.
+To determine application s for: